SANCHITMAHAJN/aws-bootcamp-cruddur-2023/journal/week0.md

 I did some hands-on with CloudShell and set up my budget and Billing alarm via SNS adn EventBridge on Gitpod.
 The scripts for them are already in my repo, and I'm attaching the screenshots from my console.

+Here's the screenshot of the budget:
 ![Budget](assets/budget.jpg)

+Here's the screenshot of the SNS topic that has been set up:
 ![The SNS topic that notifies me at my email](assets/sns.jpg)